Good fishing for walleye, northern pike and jumbo perch.

 Very strong cell phone signal.

-Indoor toilet, air conditioning, satellite TV, hot running water (good well water) and a complete kitchen.
-Bedding is supplied.
+Indoor toilet, air conditioning, hot running water (good well water) and a complete kitchen.
 You will be right by the lake and surrounded by trees.
 It is quiet, peaceful and private.
 There is a propane BBQ at your cabin door.

 Only 10 minutes from the village by boat.
 Seclusion, yet easy access to supplies.